Steve Axman: College career

 Axman began coaching in college in 1974 as a defensive line coach at East Stroudsburg University of Pennsylvania.
 In 1975, he was the offensive line coach at the University at Albany, SUNY.
 In 1976, Axman was head coach of the Albany Great Danes men's lacrosse team.
 In his one season as head coach, he compiled a record of 6–5.

 From 1976 to 1978, he was an assistant coach for the Army Cadets football team at the United States Military Academy in West Point, New York.
 In 1979, he moved to the University of Illinois as an assistant coach for the Fighting Illini.

 In 1980, he was hired for his first coordinator position as offensive coordinator and quarterbacks coach at the University of Arizona, a position he held through the 1984 season.
 In 1986, he moved to Stanford University as the offensive line coach after spending a year in the United States Football League (USFL).
-In 1987, he took a position with another Pac-10 Conference school, the University of California, Los Angeles (UCLA) as offensive coordinator and quarterbacks coach and then offensive co-rdinator and offensive line coach in 1988.
+In 1987, he took a position with another Pac-10 Conference school, the University of California, Los Angeles (UCLA) as offensive coordinator and quarterbacks coach and then offensive co-ordinator and offensive line coach in 1988.
 For the 1989 season, he was quarterbacks coach at the University of Maryland.

 In 1990, Axman became head coach at Northern Arizona University.
 During his eight seasons as head coach to 1997, he compiled an overall record of 48 wins and 41 losses and 28 wins and 32 losses in the Big Sky Conference.

 In 1998, he moved to the University of Minnesota and became its quarterbacks coach.
 From 1999 to 2000, he was quarterbacks coach at the University of Washington.
 From 2001 to 2002, he remained quarterbacks coach at Washington, but added the title of assistant head coach.
 In 2003, Axman returned to the University of California, Los Angeles as offensive coordinator and quarterbacks coach before returning to the University of Washington the following season as wide receivers coach in 2004.

 Axman did not coach during the 2005 season, but moved to the University of Montana as quarterbacks coach in 2006.
 From 2007 to 2009, he was offensive coordinator and tight ends coach at the University of Idaho.
 In 2013, he returned to coaching as the quarterbacks coach at Simon Fraser University in British Columbia, Canada.
 In mid-September 2014, he was residing in Arizona and was contacted and hired by Nicholls State University as interim head coach and quarterbacks coach for the remainder of the 2014 season after the head coach, Charlie Stubbs, resigned after three games due to health issues.
 At Nicholls State, Axman compiled a record of 0 wins and 9 losses.